What is Basher?

 Basher is an integrated eService, which enables investors to establish their businesses in the UAE within 15 minutes through a unified online platform.
 This platform is connected with federal and local government entities which provide commercial licence services.

 For getting a business licence through Basher, same standard fees apply as defined by the relevant Departments of Economic Development (DED) and other respective local and federal entities involved for business licensing.
-You can pay for Basher through:

 Services offered by Basher